genadis/aurelia-mdl/README.md

 # aurelia-mdl

 Aurelia wrapper for [Material Design Lite](http://www.getmdl.io).
-Base Source forked from [Thanood/aurelia-material](https://github.com/Thanood/aurelia-material) Merged into [aurelia/skeleton-plugin](https://github.com/aurelia/skeleton-plugin)
+Base Source forked from [Thanood/aurelia-material](https://github.com/Thanood/aurelia-material). with lots of credit to [redpelicans/aurelia-material](https://github.com/redpelicans/aurelia-material).

+Merged into [aurelia/skeleton-plugin](https://github.com/aurelia/skeleton-plugin)

 Best to be used with [genadis/encapsulated-mdl](https://github.com/genadis/encapsulated-mdl) which is configured as jspm dependency.
 But should work with original mdl as well (will use global mdl), just change the jspm dependency.